nidinshah/nidinshah.github.io/index.md

 December 2023*
 - Prepared and distributed agendas, minutes, and other relevant documents for board meetings and executive.
 - Managed incoming requests, including emails and phone calls, and directed inquiries to the appropriate personnel.
-- Eﬀectively transitioned physical documents to a cloud-based system (SaaS) for enhanced private access to all committee members.
+- Effectively transitioned physical documents to a cloud-based system (SaaS) for enhanced private access to all committee members.
 - Responsible for publishing the MAESCO-ESCO Energy newsletter for all active organization members.

 ## Education
 BSc., Science | Taylors University (Aug 2018)